samuelchimmy/african-name-generator/README.md

+# Contributing

+Contributions are welcome!
+Feel free to fork this repository and submit a pull request.

+---

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for details.

+---

+## Acknowledgments

+Inspired by the beauty and diversity of African names and cultures.

+Special thanks to Named Right Africa for design inspiration.

+---

 # african-name-generator
 A web application that generates beautiful image designs for African names.
 Users can input a name, country of origin, pronunciation, &amp; meaning, &amp; the application creates a stylish image featuring the provided details along with the country's flag and a custom logo.
 # African Name Generator